 Jill asked me if I could help her get off Xanax, one of the classes of drugs that up regulate GABA.
 This medication has a calming effect, but does not address the ultimate cause, which is Jill’s genetic variations.
 I told her that in most cases this was possible.

 I prescribed her the active B-complex in the morning, and a product called Mg Optima™ Relax at night.
-It provides magnesium, zinc and active B6, which would allow Jill’s brain to make her own neurotransmitters GABA, melatonin and serotonin at the correct rate.
+The therapy would allow Jill’s brain to make her own neurotransmitters GABA, melatonin and serotonin at the correct rate.
 In addition, 5mg of lithium was given morning and night, which is higher than the usual dietary levels but well below the toxic levels used medically for bipolar disorder (300mg).

 Jill’s response was nearly immediate.
 The effect of the key nutrients was natural relaxation into easier deeper sleep.
 The active form of the B-complex and lithium allowed other areas of Jill’s brain biochemistry to balance as well.
 She found her sugar cravings disappeared and her premenstrual issues diminished.
 More interesting was that Jill reported that some of her obsessive habits were less active; she washed her hands less often and found that checking the door locks at night was just not occurring any more after 2 months on the supplements.